elenderg/PAL-1000/instruções de compilação.md

 `Find a type given the name and the type index.`

-`If the type is nil, abort with "'_" then the name then "_' is an invalid unit of measure._" and the literal's locus; exit.`
+`If the type is nil, abort with "'" then the name then "' is an invalid unit of measure." and the literal's locus; exit.`

-`If the type cannot be reduced to "_number", abort with "'_" then the name then "_' is an invalid unit of measure._" and the literal's locus; exit.`
+`If the type cannot be reduced to "_number", abort with "'" then the name then "' is an invalid unit of measure." and the literal's locus; exit.`

 `Put the type's scale into a final ratio.`